Calipsoplus/use_cases/README.md

 # use_cases
-Selecting applications used to test data analysis frameworks through the calipsoplus portal
+Selecting applications used to test data analysis frameworks through the calipsoplus portal and/or as standalone applications